centrifugal/documentation/server/configuration.md

 There are more command line options - we will talk about some of them later.
 Note that all command-line options can be set via configuration file, but command-line options will be more valuable when set than configuration file's options.
-See description of (viper)[https://github.com/spf13/viper] - brilliant Go library for application configuration – to see more details about configuration options priority.
+See description of [viper](https://github.com/spf13/viper) - brilliant Go library for application configuration – to see more details about configuration options priority.

-As I promised it's time to talk about structure - projects and project options, namespaces and namespace options.
+As I promised above it's time to talk about structure - projects and project options, namespaces and namespace options.